enesdemirag/enesdemirag.github.io/_posts/2019-10-24-perlin-noise.md

 - [Working with Simplex Noise](https://cmaher.github.io/posts/working-with-simplex-noise/)
 - [Simplex Noise Demystified](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf)

-### Practical - Perlin Noise

-Write a program and show Simplex Noise in 1D
+If you want to see how we can use Simplex Noise in python continue with me with this 1D example.

 [Here](https://gist.github.com/eevee/26f547457522755cb1fb8739d0ea89a1) is a Python implementation of Perlin Noise.
 You can examine that but for simplicity I will use [OpenSimplex](https://pypi.org/project/opensimplex/) package.
 Using this package, we can generate 2D, 3D and 4D simplex noise in Python.